Nutrition

 Men generally need more calories than women because they tend to have more muscle mass and a higher basal metabolic rate.
 Here’s a closer look by age and activity level:

-Younger men typically need more calories than older men, as metabolism naturally slows with age.
+Younger men typically need more than older men, as metabolism naturally slows with age.
 Men who strength train regularly or have physically demanding jobs may need even more than the high end of these ranges.

 Calorie Recommendations for Women